xavierleune/aerospike-client-php/doc/aerospike_config.md

 Here is a description of the configuration directives:

 **aerospike.nesting_depth integer**
-    The allowed nesting depth in associative arrays for write operations
+    The allowed nesting depth in arrays for write operations

 **aerospike.connect_timeout integer**
     The connection timeout in milliseconds